- Chapters & Sections

 - Professional Development

 - Restoration Resource Center

 The Society for Ecological Restoration provides a variety of opportunities for professional development for everyone working in the field of ecological restoration, whether you are an SER member or not.
 Opportunities range from the excellent networking and educational opportunities available at our chapter and international conferences, to a robust continuing education program that includes regional, national and international workshops and webinars, to a new ecological restoration practitioner certification program.

 SER's Certified Ecological Restoration Practitioner (CERP) program, launched in 2017, certifies practitioners and practitioners-in-training who meet the certification requirements based on knowledge base, experience, references, ethics, and understanding of the foundations of the profession.
-There are two open application periods each year - one from January to March and one from July-September.
+There are two open application periods each year - one from February to April and one from August to October.

 Webinars are an important part of SER’s professional development tools and they will also be an accessible tool for earning a portion of your continuing education credits for SER certification.
 We recently began archiving our webinars for convenient viewing at any time.
 If webinars do count toward continuing education credits, the number of credits will be posted with the webinar description as well as the information needed to document that you participated in the webinar.